 Farmhouse

 This style of ladder-back chair will look great in any farmhouse-style household.
-Its ladder-back structure and natural finish offer it a rustic appearance that will go with any home décor.
+Its ladder-back structure and natural finish offer a rustic appearance that will go with any home décor.

-The chair is also very solid and well-made, hence you can be confident that it will survive for many years.
+The chair is also very solid and well-made; hence, you can be confident that it will survive for many years.

 French